Ladme/scramblyzer/README.md

 Module **composition** calculates lipid composition of a membrane (in time, if requested).

+Module **positions** calculates position of each lipid head in time.

 Module **rate** calculates the percentage of scrambled lipids in time.

 Module **flipflops** calculates the number of flip-flop events that occured during the simulations.